JunYeolRyoo/LinkedIn-Job-Application-Tracker/README.md

 ```

 ## Usage:
-Run the program, and it will start web scraping (approximately 1.211 seconds per page).<br>
+Run the program, and it will start web scraping to scrape the application data.<br>
 ![](image/example1.gif)
 <br>